 3. Understand Pricing For Your Level of Care

 One of the first questions seniors and their families often ask is, “how much does senior living cost?”
-Understanding entrance rates, monthly fees and the levels of care offered in a retirement community will help to narrow your search and budget for the future.
-The cost of senior living varies, depending on the type of care you need, and personalized accommodations such as health care, housekeeping services and assistance with activities of daily living (ADLs).
+Understanding entrance rates, monthly fees, and the levels of care offered in a retirement community help to narrow your search and budget for the future.
+The cost of senior living varies, depending on the type of care you need, and personalized accommodations such as health care and assistance with activities of daily living (ADLs).
 While touring communities, it’s important to ask about the below costs in relation to your level of care:

 4. Consider Senior Tax Breaks